superna9999/meta-meson/README.md

 Available S905 machines are :
  - amlogic-p200 : .wic image to be booted using vendor u-boot
  - amlogic-p201 : .wic image to be booted using vendor u-boot
- - hardkernel-odroidc2 : complete sdcard image with mainline U-boot
+ - hardkernel-odroidc2 : complete .wic sdcard image with mainline U-boot
  - hardkernel-odroidc2-sdboot : .wic image to be booted using vendor u-boot
  - tronsmart-vega-s95-pro : .wic image to be booted using vendor u-boot
  - tronsmart-vega-s95-meta : .wic image to be booted using vendor u-boot